 Best practices to build an email sequence that converts

-To get the most out-of-sequence emails, we recommend following these five tips:
+To make the most of sequence emails, we recommend following these seven tips:

-Take inputs and insights from the sales team as they are directly connected with your brand and customers.
+Take inputs and insights from the sales team about your customers behavior as they are directly connected with your brand and customers.
 You can get to know your prospect's journey better during each stage and then integrate these learnings into your email series to move prospects in different pipeline stages.

-Another behavior base model you can use is the RFM model - Recency, Frequency, and Monetary.
+Another behavior-based model you can use is the RFM model - Recency, Frequency, and Monetary.
+Let’s take a look at the things to consider in this.

 Recency: The time interval between the user's last purchase interaction.

-Frequency: How frequently users purchase, open, click on emails, etc.
+Frequency: How frequently do users purchase, open, click on emails, etc.?

 Monetary: How much money do users spend?

 Segmentation is the stepping stone to creating personalized emails that appeal to individual emails.
-Segment's State of personalization 2021 shows that 69% of consumers appreciate personalization as long as it's based on data they've shared with a business directly.
+Segment's State of Personalization 2021 shows that 69% of consumers appreciate personalization as long as it's based on data they've shared with a business directly.
+Personalization helps your audience feel like the message was created specifically for them, which increases engagement and conversion rates.
+Hence, it is your chance to showcase and build connections with users.
+Personalize your emails with name, birthday, purchase history, etc.

-You mustn't overwhelm users with too many and too frequent emails.
-Doing so will only push subscribers away from your emails, no matter how compelling your subject line is.
+You must not overwhelm users with too many and too frequent emails.
+Doing so will only push subscribers away from your emails, no matter how compelling your subject line or your email is.
 So, ensure that you send emails at intervals to give users time to absorb the previously sent email.

 Introducing your team and mentioning their name in the email sign-off can help make your email look more trustworthy and credible.
-It will also encourage users to reply to emails as they will contact a human being, not some machine.
+Even the sender address should be in the name of a human and not your brand.
+This will encourage users to reply to emails as they will believe that there is a human on the other end.

-Preview your emails to give users a better experience and avoid rendering or deliverability issues.
-You should also a/b test your emails by making variations of a single email and sending it to segments of your audience to decide which one performs better.
+Preview your emails and your email sequence to identify any issues with rendering, deliverability, or triggers.
+You should also A/B test your emails by making variations of a single email and sending it to segments of your audience to decide which one performs better.

 Without tracking the performance of your email sequence, your hard work, time, and efforts will go in vain.
-So to do that, track the right metrics such as click-through, conversions, etc.
+So, track the right metrics, such as click-throughs, conversions, etc., based on your end goal.

 Monitoring your email performance by conducting an email marketing audit will help you understand which campaign is performing and which isn't.
 You can then work on improving the performance to nail your future campaigns.